 OBDLink LX is a budget proposition scanner with more features than the more basic models.
 It has a few things in common with the BlueDriver like Bluetooth connectivity and a dedicated mobile app.

 This one is big on energy saving and security.

 OBDLink LX encourages you to leave the scanner plugged into your car so that it’s constantly collecting data.
 It has a sleep mode that won’t let the scanner drain your car’s battery.

 The device also has a multi-layered link security system that is completely hacker-proof.

 No need to worry about security with this scanner.

 The app that the scanner comes with is pleasing to the eye with smooth gauges and detailed graphs.
 Everything is easy to use and all of the data is easy to read.

-If you don’t like the app, it’s also compatible with third party apps like Torque from the Play Store.
+If you don’t like the app, the tool is also compatible with third-party apps like Torque from the Play Store.

-It’s worth noting that it lacks iOS compatibility and ABS/SRS abilities, but it’s also half the price of the BlueDriver.
+It’s worth noting that it lacks iOS compatibility and ABS/SRS abilities, but its price is also half the price of the BlueDriver.